Phage therapy: Plants

 Phage therapy has been studied for bacterial spot of stonefruit, caused by Xanthomonas pruni (syn.
 X. campestris pv. pruni, syn.
 X. arboricola pv. pruni) in prunus species.
 Some treatments have been very successful.

 Cultural impact

 The 1925 novel and 1926 Pulitzer Prize winner Arrowsmith by Sinclair Lewis used phage therapy as a plot point.

 Greg Bear's 2002 novel Vitals features phage therapy, based on Soviet research, used to transfer genetic material.

 The 2012 collection of military history essays about the changing role of women in warfare, Women in War – From Home Front to Front Line includes a chapter featuring phage therapy: "Chapter 17: Women who thawed the Cold War".

-Steffanie A. Strathdee's book The Perfect Predator: An Epidemiologist's Journey to Save Her Husband from a Deadly Superbug, co-written with her husband, Thomas Patterson, was published by Hachette Book Group in 2019.
+Steffanie Strathdee's book The Perfect Predator: An Epidemiologist's Journey to Save Her Husband from a Deadly Superbug, co-written with her husband, Thomas Patterson, was published by Hachette Book Group in 2019.
 It describes Strathdee's ultimately successful attempt to introduce phage therapy as a life-saving treatment for her husband, critically ill with a completely antibiotic-resistant Acinetobacter baumannii infection following severe pancreatitis.